 - If you change the lookup_value, the formula will work fine.

-Step 2: Applying IFERROR Function to Stop VLOOKUP Returning Errors
+Step 2: Applying the IFERROR Function to Stop VLOOKUP Returning Errors

 - You can combine the above formula with the IFERROR function to return blanks in case of errors.